brodycj/android-sqlite-ndk-native-driver/README.md

 ## About

 Android-sqlite-native-driver provides the following items:
-- single `SQLiteNative` class with native Java interface to an important subset of sqlite3 C functions
+- `SQLiteNDKNativeDriver` class with native Java interface to an important subset of sqlite3 C functions
 - automatic build of `sqlite-native-driver.jar` and `sqlite-native-driver-libs.zip` with sqlite3 component for major Android NDK targets (`armeabi-v7a` / `x86` / `x86_64` / `arm64-v8a`), with sqlite3 component

 This is accomplished by using [GlueGen](http://jogamp.org/gluegen/www/) around a simple wrapper C module.